 Doubles from €210 (£182), including breakfast and airport transfers

 Best for laid-back charm: Riad El Mezouar

-Amid the squawking chickens and tiny food shops in the un-touristy, eastern part of the Medina at Issebtinne, Riad El Mezouar offers peace and relaxation within this 17th-century former palace.
-Its British owner used local materials and craftsmen to renovate the five bedrooms, including Fez hand-cut tiles and Moroccan tadelakt plaster.
+Amid the squawking chickens and tiny food shops in the less touristy, eastern part of the Medina known as Issebtinne, Riad El Mezouar offers peace and relaxation within this 17th-century former palace.
+Its British owner used local materials and craftsmen to renovate the five bedrooms, including traditional hand-cut tiles and Moroccan tadelakt plastering.
 Cool off in the central swimming pool or chill out on the rooftop terrace.
 Book in advance if you want lunch or dinner.

 Doubles from €130 (£115), including breakfast

-If the interior of Es Saadi looks familiar, it’s because it stood in for the Cairo luxury hotel in the BBC’s adaptation of The Night Manager.
-This sprawling resort includes the wonderfully opulent Le Palace, the more conventional L’Hotel and some seriously luxurious villas and ksars (Berber-style mini castles).
-They all cluster around a fantasyland of exotic gardens, lagoons, swimming pools, children’s play areas and Marrakech’s first casino.
+If the interior of Es Saadi looks familiar, that’s because it stood in for the Cairo luxury hotel in the BBC’s adaptation of The Night Manager.
+This sprawling resort includes the wonderfully opulent Le Palace, the more conventional L’Hotel and some seriously luxurious villas and ksars (Berber-style mini-castles).
+They all cluster around a fantasy land of exotic gardens, lagoons, swimming pools, children’s play areas and Marrakesh’s first casino.
 Then there are the eight restaurants, four bars, spa, nightclub and boutiques.

 Best for cool minimalism: Riad UP